Wealth Management Without the Jargon: Investment Strategies That Work Across Markets and Borders

 Week 1–2: Assessment & Architecture

-• Calculate total net worth (all assets minus all liabilities)
+• Calculate total net worth (assets minus liabilities)

-• Define investment policy: goals, risk tolerance, time horizon, liquidity needs
+• Define financial planning strategy: goals, risk tolerance, time horizon

 Week 3–4: Core Infrastructure